japila-books/apache-spark-internals/docs/tools/SparkSubmitCommandBuilder.md

 == [[SparkSubmitCommandBuilder]] `SparkSubmitCommandBuilder` Command Builder

-`SparkSubmitCommandBuilder` is used to build a command that link:spark-submit.adoc#main[spark-submit] and link:spark-SparkLauncher.adoc[SparkLauncher] use to launch a Spark application.
+`SparkSubmitCommandBuilder` is used to build a command that spark-submit.md#main[spark-submit] and spark-SparkLauncher.md[SparkLauncher] use to launch a Spark application.

 `SparkSubmitCommandBuilder` uses the first argument to distinguish between shells: